=== cross-fields Queries

 // SENSE: 110_Multi_Field_Search/50_Cross_field.json

-<1> Use cross_fields
+<1> Use cross_fields term-centric matching.

 It solves the term-frequency problem by blending inverse document frequencies across fields: ((("cross-fields queries", "blending inverse document frequencies across fields")))((("inverse document frequency", "blending across fields in cross-fields queries")))